-Stroll the promenade or hang out at the Canada Place and soak in the views of the English Bay.
-You can also view sunsets at the Stanley Park and the Vancouver Seawall.
+Stroll the promenade or hang out at Canada Place and soak in the views of the English Bay.
+You can also view sunsets at Stanley Park and the Vancouver Seawall.

-We hope you enjoyed this list of gorgeous sunsets in Canada.
+We hope you enjoyed this article and our blog post list of gorgeous sunsets in Canada.
 Share with us, which is your favorite?